BBQGiraffe/Chocolate-Wasm/README.md

 ## Planned features:

-* Hexen/Heretic and Strife support, this was in the original Chocolate Doom but was removed.
+* Hexen/Heretic and Strife support.
 * Ability to drag and drop config file
 * Adding back OPL emulation, this was removed from Wasm-Doom due to performace issues.

+### Legal stuff so no-one gets sued.
 DOOM® is a registered trademark of ZeniMax Media Inc. in the US and/or other countries.
 Id Software® is a registered trademark of ZeniMax Media Inc. in the US and/or other countries.
 WebAssembly DOOM is in no way affiliated